Lottie Mandana Nickerson

 Late in the afternoon the testimony was concluded and the arguments followed.
 On Thursday the wife presented her case, making a general and explicit denial of all the charges of her husband.
 D. I. Gould for the libellant; Ross St. Germain for libellee.
 Justice Worster will render his decision later.

-• Newspaper Article: Bangor Daily News, 12 Jul 1927, Bangor, ME.
+• Newspaper Article: Bangor Daily News, 12 Jul 1927, Bangor, Penobscot, Maine, United States.

 SUPERIOR COURT